CorrosiveScrap/EdgeR/README.md

 # Versions

+**V0.8.5**
+> - Buttons now have a moving gradient as the background color
+> - Home page now fades in
+> - Animated css trasitions on buttons when hovered over
+> - Better prefrences UI
+> - Text can no longer be selected in the splash screen
+> - Fixed frequency not being set when sliders were used
+> - Fixed display captions always becoming enabled
+> - Masive optimizations to index.html

 **V0.8.4**
 > - Fixed the tray icon not loading
+> - Removed a leftover test caption

 **V0.8.3 - Shapeshift**
 > - Close button can now be disabled